helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 : Main voice cast [announced](https://twitter.com/ByttenStudio/status/1641106350376665091).

 26 April 2023
-: Cassette Beasts released on PC and Xbox PC Game Pass with a [PC release trailer](https://www.youtube.com/watch?v=_OLST_Fw5Ms), which also confirmed the release date of Xbox Series X/S, Xbox One, and Nintendo Switch versions to be 25 May 2023.
+: {% cite "Cassette Beasts" %} released on PC and Xbox PC Game Pass with a [PC release trailer](https://www.youtube.com/watch?v=_OLST_Fw5Ms), which also confirmed the release date of Xbox Series X/S, Xbox One, and Nintendo Switch versions to be 25 May 2023.

 27 April 2023
 : [Hotfix 1.1.2](https://store.steampowered.com/news/app/1321440/view/3727334659005649764) live.